 Supervises and provides services to clients who are moderate to high risk to re-offend in the community and specialized caseloads for domestic violence and sex offenses.
 ECFS also supervises low-risk offenders and cases that have resulted in a lower level of supervision based on compliance with court orders and case plan goals.

 Serving Ventura County

 The KIOSK is an alternative means of supervising low risk offenders identified through evidenced-based practices and risk assessments, and the Court has placed on formal probation.
 In addition, long term and higher risk offenders who, after a period of successful active supervision under a probation officer, have been re-evaluated as a low risk to the community based on their compliance with their terms and conditions of probation, may also be reduced to this lower level of supervision.

 Offenders are required to report to the KIOSK on a monthly basis.
-A KIOSK is located in Simi Valley, Oxnard, Camarillo, and Ventura probation offices for convenient reporting in the community in which offenders live and/or work.
+A KIOSK is located in Simi Valley, Oxnard, Camarillo, Ventura probation offices and at the Santa Paula Library for convenient reporting in the community in which offenders live and/or work.